IBM-Cloud/HybridBanking-Android/README.md

 ### Demo
-1. Use the  Android application to submit feedback in English or Spanish.
+1. Use the  Android application to submit feedback in English, Spanish, or French.
 2. In your browser, visit your Feedback Manager application to see the new feedback and see the Watson analysis.
 3. Click on Award, type a message and click Send.
-The Android emulator should get a push notification!
+4. The Android emulator should get a push notification!
+Watch the upper left corner for the notification icon to appear.